 James: I tend to look up to martial artists, not only are they superfit to do what they do, but the dedication, precision, strength and control is phenomenal!
 Just look at the training regime Bruce Lee undertook - it's beyond inspirational.

 Si: To be honest I have to hold myself back.
 I know I can physically eat more than I do (by a long way) and could live on biscuits!
-If dark chocolate digestives were high protein, I'd survive solely on these.
-However, my body no longer handles or processes that as it did when I was younger.
-Calorie wise I average about 2000 per day and I am totally consistent with my diet.
+If dark chocolate digestives were high protein, I'd survive solely on these, but I can no longer really eat them.
+As I've aged I've gained certain food intolerances, in particular Lactose and high Fibre.
+These cause massive bloating, discomfort and water retention (looks so attractive), so I have to be really careful what I eat now.
+Calorie wise I average about 2300 per day and I am totally consistent with my diet.
 My macro split at the moment is: Carbs 45% - Protein 30% - Fats 25%.
 This seems to work well for me.

 James: I'm a massive foodie!
 I love food - I don't just have a sweet tooth, I have teeth for all types of food!
 That aside I tend to experiment with different diets - I've spent time as a Vegan, a Vegetarian and a Pescatarian.
 I'm now a Flexitarian - yep that's a thing - and I also try to fast a couple of days a month for the health benefits.
 Typically my daily calorie intake is about 2,500 - 2,800 calories, but it is highly dependant on what I'm doing and my current goal.